simongravelle/simongravelle.github.io/content/gallery/research/index.md

 **Systems that interest me**

 - Soft matter systems, such as polymers and proteins
-- Fluids, particularly in confined environments or near interfaces
+- Fluids in confined environments or near interfaces

 **Preferred method**

-- Molecular simulations (and its comparison to experiments like neutrons or NMR)
+- Molecular simulations (particulalry when it can be compared to experiments like neutrons or NMR)